Discovering Ayurveda in Kerala Through Unique Ayurvedic Experiences

 Ayurveda originated around 5,000 years ago in India, but it was in Kerala where it continued to thrive over the centuries.
 It is the oldest healthcare system that offers a completely natural way of treatment that offers holistic wellness of mind, body and soul by detoxifying the human body with the help of herbal combinations and remedies.

 Nowadays, Ayurveda has become part of a way of life outside of India too, and more and more people travel to Kerala in search of authentic and unique Ayurvedic experiences.
-So here are a few recommended Ayurvedic experiences and treatments you can have in Kerala, tried and tested by expert travel bloggers.
+So here are a few recommended Ayurvedic experiences and treatments you can have in various destinations in Kerala, tried and tested by expert travel bloggers.

 Planning a trip to India?